MJKirk/latex-stuff/README.md

 ## Scripts

 In [scripts](scripts) there is a useful script for checking for bibtex entries with missing DOIs.
 I generally use it to update the bibtex between writing the preprint and submitting to a journal, or when updating the arXiv version after acceptance.

+## Bibtex

+In [bibtex](bibtex) I keep my personal bibtex style file - based on the JHEP one, but with a few changes I've made.
+The branch JHEP-bst-updates branch contains the unmodifed JHEP versions.